the-advoid/ad-void/README.md

 ### ⚡ Scriptlets

+> #### 🛑 DANGER
+>
+> If you are not aware what scriptlets are beforehand, it's recommended **not** to use them.
+>

-Scriptlets are a superpower inside adblocking world.
+Many times, basic ad-blocking is not enough and that's where scriptlets come in.
+Scriptlets are a superpower inside ad-blocking world.
 But… *with great power, comes great responsibility*!
-Scriptlets are chunks of `JavaScript` code that runs on a particular site and can change its behavior majorly, e.g.: cut down waiting time, disable popup windows, prevent aggressive ads and many things more!
+Scriptlets are chunks of `JavaScript` code that run on a particular site and can change its behavior majorly, e.g.: cut down waiting time, disable popup windows, prevent aggressive ads and many things more!

-Remember to add scriptlets only from trusted source. `AdVoid` being a complete adblocking solution, also provides scriptlets listed below.
+Remember to add scriptlets ***only*** from trusted source. `AdVoid` being a complete ad-blocking solution, also provides scriptlets listed below.

 ---